PaymentHighway/paymenthighway-java-lib/README.md

 - `FormBuilder`

-Create an instance of the builder with your signature id and signature secret, then use the getAddCardParameters, getPaymentParameters, and getAddCardAndPayment methods to receive a list of parameters for each API call.
+Create an instance of the builder with your signature id and signature secret, then use the generate methods to receive a list of parameters for each API call.

 Initializing the builder